EECS3311F24/project-cloudwave/doc/sprint2/sprint2.md

 -Testing:
   -Write tests to validate that tasks with due dates trigger reminders correctly.
   -Test the calendar input for due date selection.

+User Stories

+Story:
+As a volunteer event organizer, I want to add due dates to my tasks so that I can track event preparation deadlines and ensure everything is completed on time.

+Acceptance Criteria:  A calendar option to select a due date when creating a task.
+The due date is shown next to tasks in the task list.
+Tasks that are due soon (within 24 hours) are visually highlighted.

+Tasks:  Add a Calendar Option for Due Date Selection:  Assigned to: Najwa Description: Implement a calendar button or dropdown to let users choose a due date when creating or editing a task.
+Ensure the selected date is saved with the task.
+Estimation: 2 points (1 hour) Show Due Dates and Highlight Tasks Due Soon:  Assigned to: Hamza Description: Display the due date next to each task in the task list.
+Add a visual indicator (e.g., color or icon) to highlight tasks due within the next 24 hours.
+Estimation: 2 points (1 hour) Test and Ensure Due Date Functionality Works:  Assigned to: Abdihakim Description: Test that users can add, see, and edit due dates.
+Verify that tasks due soon are highlighted properly.
+Estimation: 1 point (30 minutes) Total Estimate for User Story 1: 5 points

+Story:
+As a freelancer, I want a timer feature to schedule breaks so that I can maintain productivity and manage my work-life balance effectively.

+Acceptance Criteria:  Countdown timer for preset break durations (e.g., 5, 10, 15 minutes).
+Start, pause, and reset buttons to control the timer.
+A notification sound when the break ends.

+Tasks:  Develop Countdown Timer:  Assigned to: Abdihakim Description: Implement a timer feature with countdown functionality for preset durations.
+Estimation: 2 points (1 hour) Design Timer Control Buttons:  Assigned to: Najwa Description: Create "Start," "Pause," and "Reset" buttons for the timer.
+Estimation: 1 point (30 minutes) Set Up Break End Notification:  Assigned to: Hamza Description: Add a notification sound and message when the timer ends.
+Estimation: 1 point (30 minutes)

+Story:
+As a parent managing family tasks, I want to update the due dates of existing tasks so that I can accommodate changes in plans or priorities.

+Acceptance Criteria:  An "Edit Due Date" button available for each task.
+A date picker for selecting a new due date.
+A confirmation message displayed upon successfully updating the due date.

+Tasks:  Add "Edit Due Date" Button:  Assigned to: Hamza Description: Add a button to the task list interface to allow editing of due dates.
+Estimation: 1 point (30 minutes) Implement Date Picker for Editing:  Assigned to: Najwa Description: Integrate the date picker for selecting a new due date when the "Edit Due Date" button is clicked.
+Estimation: 2 points (1 hour) Update Task with New Due Date:  Assigned to: Abdihakim Description: Modify the selected task in the task list to display the updated due date.
+Estimation: 1 point (30 minutes) Total Estimate for User Story 3: 4 points